daniel1820815/daniel1820815.github.io/_posts/2022-08-26-virl2-client.md

 (pyats-test) pip install virl2-client
 ```

 Now I thought I could quickly create my testbed and start with testing.
-I used a small Python script which I copied from blog post "[How can I automate device configurations using CML2?](https://blogs.cisco.com/developer/363-askhankcml2-01){:target="_blank"}" by Hank Preston which contains a very good introduction and explanation how to use CML and pyATS.
+I used a small Python script which I copied from the blog post "[How can I automate device configurations using CML2?](https://blogs.cisco.com/developer/363-askhankcml2-01){:target="_blank"}" by Hank Preston which contains a very good introduction and explanation how to use CML and pyATS.

 ```python
 from virl2_client import ClientLibrary